luiscoco/-Apache-Spark-3-Big-Data-Essentials-in-Scala-Rock-the-JVM/README.md

 Here's a breakdown of the code:

-### Spark-Master Service:
+### 6.2.
+Spark-Master Service

-Image: Specifies the Docker image to be used for the spark-master service, tagged as latest.
+**Image:** Specifies the Docker image to be used for the spark-master service, tagged as latest.

-Ports: Maps container ports to host ports.
+**Ports:** Maps container ports to host ports.
 In this case, it exposes ports 4040, 8080, and 7077 on the host.

-Volumes: Mounts host directories ./apps and ./data into the containers at /opt/spark-apps and /opt/spark-data, respectively.
+**Volumes:** Mounts host directories ./apps and ./data into the containers at /opt/spark-apps and /opt/spark-data, respectively.

-Environment Variables:

-SPARK_LOCAL_IP: Sets the local IP address for Spark Master to "spark-master".
+**Environment Variables:** SPARK_LOCAL_IP, Sets the local IP address for Spark Master to "spark-master".

-### Spark-Worker Service:
+### 6.3.
+Spark-Worker Service

-Image: Specifies the Docker image to be used for the spark-worker service, tagged as latest.
+**Image:** Specifies the Docker image to be used for the spark-worker service, tagged as latest.

-Depends On: Ensures that the spark-worker service only starts after the spark-master service is up and running.
+**Depends On:** Ensures that the spark-worker service only starts after the spark-master service is up and running.

-Environment Variables:
+**Environment Variables:**

 SPARK_MASTER: Specifies the Spark Master's address as spark://spark-master:7077.